 It’s no secret that toddlers are walking (kind of), talking (almost there) sand-magnets.
 If your little one makes a mad dash toward the sandbox as soon as you get to the park, you’re not alone.
-If Baby hasn’t fallen for the wonders of the sandbox yet, he may just need a little tutorial on how fun it can be.
+If Baby hasn’t fallen for the wonders of the sandbox yet, they may just need a little tutorial on how fun it can be.

 Playing with sand is a great way for toddlers to learn about cause and effect.
-You may notice Baby watching carefully as he scoops then dumps the sand, or lets it run through a funnel.
+You may notice Baby watching carefully as they scoop then dumps the sand, or lets it run through a funnel.
 Watching the way containers fill and empty can be an important part of the development of spatial awareness – the skill that lets you look down at Baby’s teeny little socks and know that they’ll probably only just fit over your big toes.

 Digging in the sandbox is a great way to get Baby to play with other children.
-Working together with other children, whether that means sharing a shovel or helping to build a castle, can help him build social skills and make connections.
-On the other hand, if Baby is shy in public, or it’s winter in your part of the world, you can make an indoor “sandbox” by coating the bottom of a large plastic bin with dried beans, lentils, or rice, and giving your little one the freedom to dig, stack, and fill buckets to his heart’s content.
+Working together with other children, whether that means sharing a shovel or helping to build a castle, can help them build social skills and make connections.
+On the other hand, if Baby is shy in public, or it’s winter in your part of the world, you can make an indoor “sandbox” by coating the bottom of a large plastic bin with dried beans, lentils, or rice, and giving your little one the freedom to dig, stack, and fill buckets to their heart’s content.